The Obvious: Formation

 The Obvious originally began as a duo founded by Angie Sugrim and Dan Astorri.
 The two friends had grown up in the suburbs of New Jersey and had begun playing music together around the time they were in high school.
 Similarly influenced by early 1990s alternative rock, Sugrim and Astorri began writing songs together for themselves in the basement of Astorri's childhood home.

 The band became a serious project in the years after they finished high school, and in mid-2005, they chose the name "The Obvious" for their musical project.
 A political science major with a minor in Women's Studies from Rutgers University, Sugrim stated that the name came from a quote from an essay she read in school: "People like us, we fight for the obvious".
 Astorri is also a Rutgers alum, majoring in English and journalism with a minor in creative writing.
 The band's songs are known for their sociopolitical lyrics and content.

 In 2007, the band began performing live after adding bassist Joy Bellamy and drummer Matt Guzda.
 Continuing to develop their sound, the Obvious had begun to carve out their own little path among the numerous Asbury Park performers.
 In 2008, at the 16th annual Asbury Park Music Awards, the Obvious won the award for "Top Indie Rock Band".
 In 2009, before the band began to record their first EP, Bringing Wreck, both Bellamy and Guzda (who went on to form the acclaimed alt-rockabilly band TV Tramps) were replaced by bassist Mike Smith and drummer Kevin Conroy.

 Bringing Wreck

 With the new line-up, the Obvious headed into Little Eden Studios with the Bouncing Souls' Pete Steinkopf producing.
 Shortly thereafter, on July 23, 2010, the Obvious released their debut EP entitled Bringing Wreck.
 The EP was called a "precarious downhill delight filled with a savage self-awareness" by critics.

-Through the rest of 2010 well into 2011, the Obvious continued to develop and perform their unique brand of punk rock.
-They continued to gain fans and receive praise from local press as one of the most tenacious and wild live bands to come out of the scene.